duccl/cache-it/README.md

 # How It Works
 The HostedService [`Handler`](src\CacheIt\Hosting\Handler.cs), registered via [`AddCachers`](src\CacheIt\Extensions\DependencyInjection\ServiceCollectionExtensions.cs) Service Collection Extension, retrieves by reflection any `Type` that Inherits from [`ICacheable`](src\CacheIt\ICacheable.cs).

-Then it uses the ServiceProvider to retrieve the services registered, and then calls the __Load__ method if is a Application Start and over the application life and defined refresh interval it calls the __Refresh__ method.
+t then uses the ServiceProvider to retrieve the registered services and then calls the __Load__ method if it is an Application Start, and over the life of the application and the defined refresh interval it calls the __Refresh__ method.

 # Custom Configuration
-If your refresh does need to be more frequent or no, you can use a custom configuration at `appsettings.json` project.
+Whether your update needs to be more frequent or not, you can use a custom setting in the `appsettings.json` of your project.

 See the example below, that we want to refresh at each 10 minutes.